BRAINSia/dcm-classifier/README.md

 Below are instructions for installing and using the package as a user and developer.

+## Documentation

+The documentation for the package can be found [here](https://dcm-classifier.readthedocs.io/en/latest/index.html)

 ## Tutorials

 Tutorial notebooks are provided in the scripts directory for training and using the classifier along with all the necessary scripts for training a custom model.